-I for one prefer to use the "Cokin" brand, "P" range of filters and/or attachments.
-I use Cokin because I find them most suited to my style of photography.
-However, all my lenses are fitted with Hoya screw-on UV filters and I also use Hoya screw-on polarising filters.
-I have found, for the sake of argument and for what I do, the Hoya screw-on circular polarisers are more effective than the Cokin polarisers, but that's just me.
+I for one prefer to use the 'Cokin' brand, "P" range of filters and/or their attachments.
+I use 'Cokin' because I find they are most suited to my style of photography.
+However, all my lenses are fitted with 'Hoya' screw-on UV filters and I also use 'Hoya' screw-on polarising filters.
+I have found, for the sake of argument and for what I do, the 'Hoya' screw-on circular polarisers are more effective than the 'Cokin' polarisers, but that's just me.

 By the way, for all there is said about UV filters, it has been proven that they don't really reduce haze in photographs.
 You can try the exercise for yourself if you like.
-Take one photo on a hazy day with the UV filter added and another one without, and I'll bet you will not be able to see the difference.
+Take one photo on a hazy day with the UV filter fitted and another one without, and I'll bet you will not be able to see the difference.

-The main reason I keep a UV filter attached to my lenses however, is to protect the front element of the lens from scratches, dust, sand and salt spray.
+The main reason I keep a UV filter attached to my lenses, however, is to protect the front element of the lens from scratches, fingerprints, dust, sand and salt spray.
 The filters are obviously cheaper to replace than a new lens.

-With the Cokin range, you start with a matching size adapter ring which screws directly on to the thread on the front of your lens.
+With the 'Cokin' range, you start with a matching size adapter ring which screws directly on to the thread on the inside front of your lens.
 The flexible plastic filter holder then snaps onto the outer part of the adapter ring, so you only need purchase the adapter ring that suits the lens you use and not separate filters for each lens.

 It is advisable when using other filters, to remove the UV filter.
 It is best not to use a multiple of filters on your lens at one time.
 The more glass you have on your lens, the more chance you will have of getting lens flare and you may also suffer a loss light and definition.